ckopecky/gatsby-blog-2/content/blog/4/index.md

 >Provide a paragraph (5-8 sentences) summarizing the work you did this week, the challenges you faced, the tools you used, and your accomplishments.

-My main task this week was oauth after it was decided that Twitter placed too much of a limitation on our user base -- a previous team member made the decision to go with Twitter just to get the 0Auth requirement out of the way and because it was easy - without putting too much thought into the user experience.
+My main task this week was 0auth after it was decided that Twitter placed too much of a limitation on our user base -- a previous team member made the decision to go with Twitter just to get the 0Auth requirement out of the way and because it was easy - without putting too much thought into the user experience.
 We decided to change that and implement Google instead.

 With the Passport.JS framework already given to us, it was thought at first it might be pretty simple to implement the Google Strategy.
 Even though I was assured that their Google Plus API would still work with Passport.JS, I was experiencing some anomalies that I could possibly attribute to the deprecation of the Google Plus API -- weird Google Plus API errors -- that the API was disabled -- even though I had it set up on the Console Developer's Site.